kinvolk/lokomotive/docs/cl/bare-metal.md

 In this tutorial, we'll network boot and provision a Kubernetes v1.14.1 cluster on bare-metal with Container Linux.

 First, we'll deploy a [Matchbox](https://github.com/poseidon/matchbox) service and setup a network boot environment.
-Then, we'll declare a Kubernetes cluster using the Typhoon Terraform module and power on machines.
+Then, we'll declare a Kubernetes cluster using the Lokomotive Terraform module and power on machines.
 On PXE boot, machines will install Container Linux to disk, reboot into the disk install, and provision themselves as Kubernetes controllers or workers via Ignition.

 Controllers are provisioned to run an `etcd-member` peer and a `kubelet` service.
 Workers run just a `kubelet` service.
 A one-time [bootkube](https://github.com/kubernetes-incubator/bootkube) bootstrap schedules the `apiserver`, `scheduler`, `controller-manager`, and `coredns` on controllers and schedules `kube-proxy` and `calico` (or `flannel`) on every node.
 A generated `kubeconfig` provides `kubectl` access to the cluster.